Tallinn is definitely one of my favourite cities in Europe.

 Toompea lies at the very centre of Estonian politics and history.
 It is where the rulers of Tallinn and Estonia have lived for centuries.

-Here you’ll find the Estonian Parliament, administrative buildings, two cathedrals (one Lutheran, one Russian Orthodox), an 800 year-old castle, immaculately manicured gardens, and several sections of the city’s impressive walls.
+Here you’ll find the Estonian Parliament, administrative buildings, two cathedrals (one Lutheran, one Russian Orthodox), an 800-year-old castle, immaculately manicured gardens, and several sections of the city’s impressive walls.

-I’d definitely recommend checking out Toompea Hill in both the daytime and at night.
-In the day, many of the buildings are open to visit, although it can get a little crowded – especially around the viewpoints.
+During the day, many of the buildings are open to visit, although it can get a little crowded – especially around the viewpoints.

-At night-time, the whole place empties out and becomes incredibly atmospheric… You might just have the whole place to yourself – I did.
+At night time, the whole place empties out and becomes incredibly atmospheric.
+You might just have the whole place to yourself – I did.

-Walk the City Walls
+3. Walk the City Walls

 Several sections of the city walls are open to the public.
 Walkways running along the top offer great views over both Toompea and the lower town.
-It costs €3 to enter each section, and most are reached via a narrow spiral staircase (best avoid any large bags etc.).

 Primarily built for defence, the many towers dotted along the walls also served as storehouses and prisons.
 Today, some have been converted into museums and art galleries.

-Great Coastal Gate
+4. Great Coastal Gate

 The Great Coastal Gate, on Pikk Street, is one of the best-preserved and (in my opinion) most beautiful of all of the city’s gates.
-This impressive structure controlled access to Tallinn’s medieval Old Town for hundreds of years.

 On one side of the gate, the large round fortified tower (called “Fat Margaret” after one of its giant cannons) helped to protect the city from invasion by sea.

 Today, the tower houses the Estonian Maritime Museum.
-It’s definitely worth climbing up to the top – the views are great.
+It’s worth climbing up to the top – the views are great.

-Danish King's Garden (Taani Kuninga Aed)
+5. Danish King’s Garden (Taani Kuninga Aed)

 On the slopes of Toompea Hill, the Danish King’s Garden is a pleasant landscaped garden enclosed by a section of the city walls and two towers.

-Named following the Danish invasion in 1219, the garden is a peaceful, slightly secluded corner of the Old Town of Tallinn.
 It’s a pretty place to rest, sitting on one of the benches and admiring the view out over the city.
 You can also climb up and walk along a section of the city walls from here.

 Fun fact: Legend has it that this is the birthplace of the Danish flag – the oldest continuously used national flag in the world.

-Kiek in de Kök Museum and the Bastion Tunnels
+6. Kiek in de Kök Museum and the Bastion Tunnels

 Next to the Danish King’s Garden is a large round artillery tower called Kiek in de Kök.